Chuck Hiller

 Charles Joseph Hiller (October 1, 1934 – October 20, 2004) was an American Major League Baseball second baseman.
 In the 1962 World Series, he became the first National League player to hit a grand slam in a World Series.

 Hiller batted left-handed, threw right-handed, and was listed as 5 ft 11 in tall and 170 lb.
 After his playing days ended, he spent the rest of his life in baseball as a coach and manager.

 University of St. Thomas

-After graduating from McHenry East High School in Johnsburg, Illinois, Hiller attended the University of St. Thomas in Minneapolis and St. Paul, Minnesota.
+After graduating from McHenry East High School in McHenry, Illinois, Hiller attended the University of St. Thomas in Minneapolis and St. Paul, Minnesota.
 As a junior in 1955, Hiller batted .576.
 In 1956, he batted cleanup for the Tommies' Minnesota Intercollegiate Athletic Conference championship team.
 Hiller was inducted into the National College Baseball Hall of Fame in 1973.

 Minor leagues

 He was signed by the Cleveland Indians in 1957.
 Over two seasons in Cleveland's farm system, he batted .288 with nineteen home runs.
 On December 2, 1958 he was drafted by the San Francisco Giants in the minor league baseball draft.

 In 1960, Hiller was the Texas League Player of the Year, when he batted .334 with three home runs and 74 runs batted in for the Rio Grande Valley Giants.
 Over two seasons, he batted .337 with 151 RBIs.